Locked breech: Versus other types

-The main difference is that there is a very strong lock in the locked breech action where the blowback systems rely on the inertia of components to provide safe operation.
+The main difference is that there is a very strong lock in the locked breech action whereas blowback systems rely on the inertia of components to provide safe operation.
 The type of action used by a firearms designer will be determined by the design goal inherent for that firearm.
 The three actions described are increasingly more expensive to manufacture.

 Recoil

 Recoil is described by Newton's third law of motion, which states that for every action there is an equal and opposite reaction.
 This force is felt in the hand or on the shoulder when a person fires a handgun or a rifle.
 It takes the form of a quick sharp push away from the path the bullet is flying in and directly against the hand or shoulder of the shooter.

 Mechanism

 The locked breech systems in handguns and rifle vary significantly.
 The photograph showing four handgun barrels illustrates the evolution of handgun locked breech systems in four of the most famous firearms.
 This is from the Browning Hi-Power (I in the photograph), John Browning's last design.
-The second barrel is of the same action type in the CZ model 75 handgun.
+The second barrel is of the same action type in the CZ 75 handgun.
 The third barrel type is from an HK USP pistol.
-The fourth barrel is from a Glock (which uses the Sig Sauer system).
+The fourth barrel is from a Glock (which uses the SIG Sauer system).

 The photograph on the right is of a different type of locking system.
 This one is the Beretta Rotary locking system found in their PX Four Storm handgun.
-The next photograph on the left is of the CZ model 52 showing a roller locking system.
+The next photograph on the right is of the CZ model 52 showing a roller locking system.
 Some sources describe this as a delayed blowback action but it is actually a locked breech.